SignalK/signalk.github.io/_developers/apis_and_conventions.md

 connections.
 This MAY be on a different host:port from the webserver.

 The WebSocket entry MUST end in the stream URL, i.e. `/signalk/stream/v1`.
 It SHOULD be on the same port as the HTTP API, but MAY be on a different port.
-No service port is registered for the WebSocket stream, so implementers SHOULD choose an arbitrary high port in the range 49152&ndash;65535.

 ```json
 {